 P. M. LaRose worked for many years in the publishing industry and, unlike his protagonist, knows how to handle a computer.
-A native of Louisiana, he moved upriver to Minnesota before the turn of the Millennium, where the concepts for the Beers mystery series were developed.
-Beers Ahead is the third installment, following First Case of Beers and Bet on Beers.
-LaRose lives in Baton Rouge with his wife, Jeanne Anne, and a cat named Lucy.
+A native of Louisiana, he moved upriver to Minnesota before the turn of the Millennium, where the concept of the Beers Detective Agency series was developed.
+Bayou Beers is the sixth installment, following First Case of Beers, Bet on Beers, Beers Ahead, Beers Abroad, and Beers Tapped Out.
+LaRose lives in Baton Rouge with his wife, Jeanne Anne, and a cat named Bunny.

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.